anupamsingh22/My-project/README.md

 ### Getting Started

-1. One team member creates a repository named "dinner_dash"
+1. One team member creates a repository named "Zwiggy"
 2. Add the other team members as collaborators
 3. Add your project to Waffle.io
 4. Configure [Hound](https://houndci.com/) for style guide violations